Quickstart guide

 When conda reaches the defaults

-entry of the channels:
+entry in the channels:

 list, it searches the channels listed under the default_channels: